hindman/short-con/README.md

 #### An easier way

-A better approach is to take inspiration from the excellent [attrs library][attrs_url], which helps Python programmers create "classes without boilerplate".
+A better approach is to take inspiration from the excellent [attrs library][attrs_url], which helps Python programmers create *classes without boilerplate*.
 The short-con project provides a small convenience wrapper around [attr.make_class][make_class_url] to create handy vehicles for constants.

 Attribute names can be supplied in the form of a list, tuple, or